An Analysis of Decision Problems for Relational Pattern Languages under Various Constraints: Additional Content for the Membership Problem

 Thus, the only possibility is that $z_i$ and $z_{i'}$ get substituted with $0$ and $\hat{z}_{i_k}, k \in \{1,2,3,4,5\}$ get substituted with $\#$.
-With this, we can encode the $0$ and the $\#$ and thus, the proof of \Cref{thm:uirev} works in this setting analogously. \end{proof}
+With this, we can encode the $0$ and the $\#$ and thus, the proof of Freydenberger and Reidenbach~\cite{Freydenberger2010} works in this setting analogously. \end{proof}

-This concludes the results regarding the inclusion problem for relational pattern languages covered in this paper.